Andries Bicker: Bickerse league

 Between 1637 and 1639 Andries was councilor of the Admiralty of Amsterdam.
 He opposed stadtholder Frederick Henry, who intended the centralize the five admiralties, which would cause the Admiralty to lose influence.
 Bicker faced accusations involving private affairs, allegedly including monopolizing the fur and pepper trade.
 Though, there is no evidence that he ever traded on Russia.
 Johan Elias claimed he served as a manager of the VOC in 1641, though there is confusion with Jacob Bicker, who also assumed a position at the Wisselbank.
 In February 1643 Andries was tasked with representing the city in the States of Holland in The Hague.

 In July 1644, the States of Holland sent Bicker and Jacob de Witt as envoy to Christian IV of Denmark and Axel Oxenstierna to mediate between Sweden and Denmark.
 Bicker and a son first stayed in Copenhagen and then went to Stockholm.
 In December they returned for consultation while the negotiations were prolonged.
 The end of the Torstenson War rested on the power of the Dutch naval dominance by Admiral Witte de With who arrived in the Sound in July 1645 to support a free passage.
 After the Treaty of Brömsebro in Blekinge, Sweden had unrestricted access to the North Sea and was no longer encircled by Denmark–Norway.

 During the 1640s the republican elite of the province of Holland, the brothers Andries and Cornelis Bicker, their cousins Cornelis and Andries de Graeff and Jacob de Witt, advocated an end to the war with Spain and a reduction in land forces.
 This ongoing state of war prevented the economic growth and social development in Holland.
 Also, this state of war strengthened the stadtholder's power as commander-in-chief, something the Republicans did not want.

 Around 1646 the Bickerse league comprised seven members of the Bicker family, all of whom held political offices in those years.
-(Note: His brothers Jan, Jacob and Cornelis Bicker, as well their cousins, Jacob Jacobsz Bicker (1612–1676), Hendrick Jacobsz Bicker (1615–1651) and Roelof Jacobsz Bicker (1611-1656).)
+It included his brothers Jan, Jacob and Cornelis Bicker, as well their cousins, Jacob Jacobsz Bicker (1612–1676), Hendrick Jacobsz Bicker (1615–1651) and Roelof Jacobsz Bicker (1611-1656).
 Bicker was involved in the preparations for an extended town hall and a reorganisation of the VOC and WIC.
 Between 1646 and 1648 Bicker was deputy to the States General.